Written by Hannah Blum

-Marilyn pushed forward despite the obstacles she faced as a foster child and worked towards a career in the spotlight.
+Marilyn pushed forward despite the obstacles she faced as a foster child and worked towards a career as an actress.
 However, the signs of mental illness were still present in the rising star.
-Exhaustion, emotions, depression, and fame began to consume Marilyn as the years went by.
-She would endure the pain of failed marriages, and at least three miscarriages.

-After Hyde’s death, Marilyn fell into a deep depression.
-Lytess shared an apartment with Marilyn at the time, and one night came home to find Marilyn passed out, pale in the face with a mouth full of sleeping pills.
+Lytess shared an apartment with Marilyn at the time.
+One night she came home to find Marilyn passed out, pale in the face with a mouth full of sleeping pills.
 Although Marilyn claimed she did not try to kill herself, Lytess believed otherwise.

 Lytess wrote to one of her students sharing her genuine concern for Marilyn, and insinuated that Marilyn was heading down a dark road that would inevitably lead to her death if she did not acknowledge her mental health problems.

-While filming The Prince and the Showgirl in England she discovered Miller’s diary where he complained that he was disappointed and embarrassed by her.
-She was so devastated that she flew back to New York to meet with her psychiatrist.
+While filming The Prince and the Showgirl in England she discovered Miller’s diary where he complained that he was disappointed by their marriage and embarrassed by her.
+Marilyn was devastated and flew back to New York to meet with her psychiatrist.

 On stationary, Marilyn wrote:

 While filming Some Like It Hot, Marilyn got into an argument with Miller over the phone.
-Shortly after she took another overdose of pills, but this time it was her new acting coach, Paul Strasberg who found the actress laid out on the floor.
+Shortly after, her acting coach, Paul Strasberg, found the actress laid out on the floor.
 Marilyn had overdosed on pills.
 In 1960, Marilyn and Miller publicly announced their separation.

 Although Marilyn’s career was thriving, the voices were still present, and her struggles were surfacing more and more as the years went by.
-While filming The Misfits, Marilyn complained of hearing voices on set.
+While filming The Misfits, Marilyn complained of hearing voices on set again.
 Her psychiatrist Dr. Ralph Greenson prescribed her three times the maximum dose of Nembutal to treat insomnia.

 Marilyn in Payne-Whitney’s Psychiatric Ward